 Prior to coming to the University of Toronto, Kerry taught in the Law & Society program at York University, and the Women’s Studies programs at Trent University and the University of Ontario Institute of Technology (UOIT).
 She has ongoing interests in using socio-legal methods and theories to study and teach in the areas of penology, bioethics, human rights and reconciliation, social/environmental justice, and food security.

-Christina assists with anything pertaining to the WDW One: Order & Disorder program, including guidance about required co-requisites, scheduling, and student life.
-Christina assists Beth and Kerry in coordinating the weekly co-curriculars, as well as administrative and recruitment elements.
-As the Student Life Coordinator, Christina oversees all programming portfolios for the Office of the Dean of Students including orientation, mentorship, leadership development, and community outreach.
+Janice assists with anything pertaining to the WDW One: Order & Disorder program, including guidance about required co-requisites, scheduling, and student life.
+Janice assists faculty in coordinating the weekly co-curriculars, as well as administrative and recruitment elements.
+As the Student Life Coordinator, Janice oversees all programming portfolios for the Office of the Dean of Students including orientation, mentorship, leadership development, and community outreach.

 Stephanie works closely with the Woodsworth One: Order & Disorder team to assist with student engagement and participation in weekly co-curricular activities.
 Stephanie also is responsible for outreach to alumni of WDW One: Order & Disorder, including communications and coordinating events.